-- i.
-The height of an accessory building or accessory structure is limited to a sixteen foot (16') imaginary plane that parallels the existing predevelopment Natural Grade, as measured vertically from any point under the building. - Formatted: Indent: Left: 0.5", Tab stops: Not at 1.69" + 1.81"

-at: 0.25" + Indent at: 0.5", Tab stops: Not at
+i.
+The height of an accessory building or accessory structure is limited to a sixteen foot (16') imaginary plane that parallels the existing predevelopment Natural Grade, as measured vertically from any point under the building..
+Formatted: Indent: First line: 0.75", Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 2 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5", Tab stops: Not at 1.69"

-Formatted: Indent: First line: 0.75", Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 2 + Alignment: Left + Aligned ii.
-In the case where the natural grade has been cut and is not restored back against the building, no exposed face in any vertical plane shall exceed a sixteen (16') foot height measured from the lowest, Finished Grade.
+back against the building, no exposed face in any vertical plane shall exceed a sixteen (16') foot height measured from the lowest, Finished Grade.
 The maximum height of any deck support column shall not exceed twelve (12') feet tall measured from the adjoining grade.